 First, a little bit about macros.
 There are three macronutrients: proteins, carbs, and fats.
 Much like any sport, what’s important is that the ratio of how many calories a boxer gets from each macronutrient is correct.
 To determine your macronutrient ratios or “macros,” know that each gram of protein or carbs is 4 calories and each gram of fat is 9 calories.
 So a boxer who eats 100g of protein, 100g of carbs, and 100g of fat is getting 400 calories from protein, 400 calories from carbs, and 900 calories from fats.
 He’s getting 1700 calories in total, with 23.5% of that from proteins, 23.5% from carbs, and 53% from fats.
 His macros are therefore 23.5/23.5/53.

 A boxer wants his macros to be around 25/55/20.
 Of course, this is not set in stone, but I do not recommend going any lower than 20% protein, 10% fats, or 45% carbs.
-The point is that, to achieve their goals, boxers need the most carbs they can get while getting enough of the other macronutrients.
-For example, if a boxer is trying to gain weight, then the protein ratio may need to be increased to facilitate muscle production.
+The point is that, to achieve their performance targets and goals, boxers need the most carbs they can get while getting enough of the other macronutrients.
+For example, if a boxer is trying to gain weight, then the protein ratio may need to be increased to facilitate protein synthesis.
 Otherwise, losing weight or gaining weight is a matter of changing the total calories eaten and not of decreasing carbs.

 Why does a boxer need so many carbs?
 Much of boxing requires high intensity work.
-From hitting the bag to getting in the ring, your muscles need an immediate source of energy to provide the explosiveness necessary to do quality work.
+From hitting the bag to sparring in a ring, your muscles need an immediate source of energy to provide the explosiveness necessary to do quality work.
 If this is not the case for you, you may be wasting your time.
-The energy provided by carbs, in the form of blood glucose, or even better, glycogen (carbs stored in the muscles), is more immediately available than the energy it can get from fats.
+The energy provided by carbs, either directly in the form of blood sugar or, indirectly, glycogen (carbs stored in the muscles), is more immediately available than the energy muscles can get from fats.
 (This has to do with subjects outside the scope of boxing or this article.
 If interested, the subjects include glucose metabolism, triglyceride metabolism, and ATP production.)
-Loosly-speaking, boxing is much more similar to sprinting than it is to jogging, so boxers need the right amount of readily available energy, and this is done by having a high-carb diet.
+Loosely-speaking, boxing is much more similar to sprinting than it is to jogging, so boxers need the right amount of readily available energy, and this is done by having a high-carb diet.